RateCity.com.au

 Why does raising interest rates stop inflation?

+One way to curb inflation’s growth is by decreasing Australia’s spending.
 Through hiking the cash rate, interest rates on credit products become higher and debt becomes more expensive.
 Interest rates on savings should also increase, giving those keeping their nest eggs in a savings account or term deposit higher returns.

-By increasing the cost of borrowing money for both consumers, businesses, and the banks, no one can easily borrow as much money as before, and therefore spending decreases.
+By increasing the cost of borrowing money for consumers, businesses, and the banks, no one can easily borrow as much money as before, and therefore spending decreases.
 Plus, if goods and services are more costly you may be more likely to keep your cash in your savings account, so spending once again decreases.

-Why is inflation on the rise in Australia?
+Is inflation on the rise in Australia?

 Compare home loans in Australia

-Product database updated 24 Apr, 2024
+Product database updated 18 Nov, 2024

 This article was reviewed by Personal Finance Editor Mark Bristow before it was published as part of RateCity's Fact Check process.